Contents area

 Snow

-Snow is an especially important form of precipitation for Switzerland.
-Snow falls less frequently in low-lying areas than in the mountains, and the impact varies depending on the region, ranging from slippery roads in the lowlands to avalanches in the mountains.
+Snow is an important form of precipitation in Switzerland.
+Snow falls less frequently in low-lying areas than in the mountains.
+The impact varies depending on the region and can range from slippery roads in the lowlands to avalanches in the mountains.

 Footer